Axia-Tech/AXIA-wiki/docs/learn/learn-auction.md

 eligible to win exclusive of the others.

-The winner selection algorithm will pick bids that may be non-overlapping in order to maximize the amount of tokens held over the entire lease duration of the parachain slot.
+The winner selection algorithm will pick bids that may be non-overlapping in order to maximize the amount of tokens held over the entire lease duration of the allychain slot.
 This means that the highest bidder for any given slot lease period might not always win (see the [example below](#examples)).

-A random number, which is based on the VRF used by AXIACoin, is determined at each block.
+A random number, which is based on the VRF used by AXIA, is determined at each block.
 Additionally, each auction will have a threshold that starts at 0 and increases to 1.
 The random number produced by the VRF is examined next to the threshold to determine if that block is the end of the auction within the so-called _ending period_.
 Additionally, the VRF will pick a block from